RobotnikAutomation/robot_simulation/robotnik_gazebo_ignition/README.md

 | `x` `y` `z` | no | Spawn position in meters | `0.0 0.0 0.0` |

 ### Types vs. models
+Description package is [robotnik_description](https://github.com/RobotnikAutomation/robotnik_description), which contains all robot types and models.
+The distinction is:
 - **Robot type**: Category such as `rbwatcher`, `summit_xl`.
 See the package `robots/` folder for available types.
+[List of supported robots](https://github.com/RobotnikAutomation/robotnik_description/tree/jazzy-devel/robots).
 - **Robot model**: Concrete variant inside a type.
 If omitted, the default model for that type is used.
+See the package `robots/<robot>/models/` folder for available models.
+[Example models for rbwatcher](https://github.com/RobotnikAutomation/robotnik_description/tree/jazzy-devel/robots/rbwatcher).

 ### Notes
 - Use a unique `robot_id` when spawning multiple robots.
-- Coordinates are in world frame meters; `z` should place the base above ground to avoid collisions.

 ## Control the Robot